 While the Regulations don't define "final notice" they do refer to "final certificate".
-This is defined as the "final certificate" given by an approved inspector to the local authority where they are satisfied that work to which an initial notice relates has been completed (s51, Building Act 1984).
+This is defined as the "final certificate" given by an approved inspector to the local authority where they are satisfied that work to which an initial notice relates has been completed (section 51, Building Act 1984).

-"Completion certificate"
+Meaning of "completion certificate"